Snowflake-Labs/sfquickstarts/site/sfguides/src/snowplow-web-analytics/snowplow-web-analytics.md

 > aside negative
 >
 > If you've already set up a warehouse connection for loading data, you will still need to create a new connection specifically for data modeling.
-This is because data models often require different users, roles, and permissions to manage how data is accessed and processed.
+This is required since data models often require different users, roles, and permissions to manage how data is accessed and processed.

 #### Step 2: Create a Data Model